top of page

 Bram at de col

-I could still remember the descent from col de La Couillole to Saint-Sauveur-sur-Tinée as one of the prettiest from the 100 cols tour.
-It started with many hairpin turns, then the road meandered down the mountain.
-It was pretty steep, with many sharp turns, but no hairpin turns where we really needed to slam our brakes.
+I still remembered the descent from Col de La Couillole to Saint-Sauveur-sur-Tinée as one of the prettiest from the 100 Cols tour.
+It started with many hairpin turns before the road meandered down the mountain.
+It was pretty steep, with many sharp turns but none where we needed to slam our brakes.
 Near the end of the way down the road passed through a few short tunnels, hacked out in the rocks.

 View during the descent

-Once we got down we were again in the river valley.
+Once we got down, we were again in the river valley.
 Bram said he remembered we descended another 20 kilometers during the 100 cols tocht, along a river leading to Isola.
 That's where the last climb of today would start, the col de Lombarde.
-Unfortunately, Bram was wrong and the 20 km were uphill.
+Unfortunately, Bram was wrong, and the 20 km was uphill.

-We wanted to order tartar, but the waitress explained it would be raw meat.
-That didn't seem like a good idea so we got fries and a hamburger instead.
-When the dinner finally came out I could hardly eat because my heart rate was still 180.
-After an hour I still didn't feel rested but we needed to continue.
+We wanted to order tartar, but the waitress explained that it would be raw meat.
+That didn't seem like a good idea, so we got fries and a hamburger instead.
+When the dinner finally came out, I could hardly eat because my heart rate was still 180.
+After an hour, I still didn't feel rested, but we needed to continue.

-The col de Lombarde had the greatest height difference of the entire vacation.
-It was steep, but not horrible.
+The Col de Lombarde had the largest height difference of the entire vacation.
+It was steep but not horrible.

 Bart climbing

 We continued until it got dark.
-It was difficult to find a place to sleep on the slopes.
-There were hardly any side roads and not a flat piece of ground insight.
-Fortunately we found a dirt road closed off to cars.
-After 100 meters it reached a dead end with some trees and rocks.
+It wasn't easy to find a place to sleep on the slopes.
+There were only a few side roads and not a flat piece of ground insight.
+Fortunately, we found a dirt road closed off to cars.
+After 100 meters, it reached a dead end with some trees and rocks.
 That was ideal.

 The campsite